PanacheSoftware/PanacheSports-Docs/Library/UK/Employment Contract/Ice Hockey/NIHL/player.md

 5.8.
 If any deduction set out in clause 5.7 would result in Your Salary being beneath any legal minimum wage, You agree to repay such sums to the Club as quickly as possible.

 5.9.
-To the extent You have paid any Set Up Costs <mark>[and a one-off cost of skates up to a maximum of £[amount]]</mark> and provide the Club with evidence of such expenditure, the Club will reimburse such expenses.
+To the extent You have paid any Set Up Costs `[and a one-off cost of skates up to a maximum of £[amount]]` and provide the Club with evidence of such expenditure, the Club will reimburse such expenses.

 5.10.
 The Club will not discriminate between players without an objective reason.